vandanakr20/Demultiplex/Assignment-the-first/Answers.md

     create a read1 and read 2 file for index open both files for writing

-While there is a record in the files
+While there is a record in the input files
     read in read1, read2, index1 and index 2 record --> store in list (need indexes)
     combine index 1 and the reverse complement of index 2 with a dash between set header of index1 to header with combined indexes